Offices & Departments

 Staff members at the Lau Compliance office enroll children who speak any home language other than English and screens students for ESL services, and provide Spanish eligibility testing for the bilingual (Spanish-English) one-way and two-way programs.

-The Division of Library Media Services provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.
+The library media services office provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.